bbauska/W3Cx-1of5-CSS.0x/module4/module4.md

 Once you finish this course, look out for these and other international features of CSS as you explore its features further.

-# Module 4: Layout and positioning   4.2 The basics of layout   Element width and height
+# Module 4: Layout and positioning   4.2 The basics of layout

 # Element width and height